Bound by Corruption by BelovedStranger

 Kagome was surprised by Sesshomaru’s sudden curiosity, but she answered without hesitation.
 Especially if it would help in their search.
 “The headman’s wife was in labor.
 Last year, she nearly died in childbirth.”
 Feeling a wash of sadness, she revealed, “The child did not survive.
 Kikyo went to aid in the birth of the new babe.
 It is my hope both mother and child live.
 That they all got out of the village in time.”

-“How certain are you that this is true?”
+“How certain are you that is true?”

-Kagome frowned at Sesshomaru, not liking the doubt she detected.
-“Because she told us, obaasan and I. Kikyo wouldn’t lie.”
+Kagome narrowed her eyes at Sesshomaru.
+“Kikyo told us, obaasan and I. She wouldn’t lie.”

 “Hn.”

-“How will we get there?” she asked, hesitant.
+“In the neighboring village?
+How will we get there?”
+Kagome asked, hesitant.

 Kagome had to control a wave of impatience.
 After today, she knew how fast Sesshomaru could travel, but she remembered his past chastisement.